gosystemsgmbh/RI_Framework/README.md

   - [ ] Make all exceptions serializable
   - [ ] Check usage of IDisposable
   - [ ] Do we log enough?
+  - [ ] Do all events use proper event handler and event args?
   - [ ] TODOs
 - [ ] Testing
   - [X] Split testing into "Unity" and ".NET"